sharovatov/teamlead/speaking_club_en.md

 > In its simplest (translated) form, eudaimonia is often taken to mean happiness (Deci & Ryan, 2006; Huta & Waterman, 2014; Heintzelman, 2018).
 Sometimes it is translated from the original ancient Greek as welfare, sometimes flourishing, and sometimes as well-being (Kraut, 2018).
 The concept of Eudaimonia comes from Aristotle’s Nicomachean Ethics, his philosophical work on the ‘science of happiness’ (Irwin, 2012)

-I believe people can and should be happy.
-Both at work and at home.
+People can and should be happy—both at work and at home.

-Scientists studied the topic of importance of happiness at work, I reviewed a few of the studies [here](https://github.com/sharovatov/teamlead/blob/master/articles/happiness.md).
+Scientists studied the importance of happiness at work, and I reviewed a few studies [here](https://github.com/sharovatov/teamlead/blob/master/articles/happiness.md).

-General consensus is that unhappy developers are much less productive.
+The consensus is that unhappy developers are much less productive.

 Factors that influence happiness or unhappiness are many.

-Top five factors include ‘boredom’ and ‘perception of inadequacy of self’.
+The top five factors include ‘boredom’ and ‘perception of the inadequacy of self.’

-Both these factors have something in common — people tend to lack interest in the work and feel unfulfilled.
+These factors have something in common — people tend to lack interest in the work and feel unfulfilled.

 But what is interest?
 How does one find it in work?